You’ll normally be entitled to statutory redundancy pay if you’re an employee and you’ve been working for your current employer for 2 years or more.

 You’re not entitled to statutory redundancy pay if:

 - your employer offers to keep you on

 - your employer offers you suitable alternative work which you refuse without good reason

-Being dismissed for misconduct doesn’t count as redundancy, so you wouldn’t get redundancy pay if this happened.
+Being dismissed for misconduct does not count as redundancy, so you would not get redundancy pay if this happened.

 You’re not entitled to statutory redundancy pay if you fall into one or more of the following categories:

-- merchant seamen, former registered dock workers (covered by other arrangements) or share fishermen
+- former registered dock workers (covered by other arrangements) and share fishermen

 - crown servants, members of the armed forces or police services

 - apprentices who are not employees at the end of their training